midtown-ai/glossary/glossary/b.md

  Psychoanalysis
   * [FANToM] - stress-testing machine theory of mind in interactions

  All of those are included in the [HELM Benchmark]

+ Scientific
+  * [Matbench Discovery] -

  See also [N], [Coreference], [Entity Extraction], [Language Parsing], [Model Benchmark], [Question Answering], [Semantic Understanding], [Sentiment Analysis], [SNLI]